-operating systems.
-Problem Symptom Possible Solution Screensaver only displays on the local screen Action When using the Windows Extended Desktop function, the Client Security Software screensaver will only be displayed on the local screen even though access to your system and its keyboard will be protected.
-If any sensitive information is being displayed, minimize the windows on your extended desktop before you invoke the Client Security screensaver.
+Problem Symptom Possible Solution When using the Windows Extended Desktop function, the Client Security Software screen saver will only be displayed on the local screen even though access to your system and its keyboard will be protected.
+If any sensitive information is being displayed, minimize the windows on your extended desktop before you invoke the Client Security screen saver.
 Windows Media Player files are encrypted rather than being played in Windows XP Action In Windows XP, when you open a folder and click Play all , the contents of the file will be encrypted rather than played by the Windows Media Player.
-To enable the Windows Media Player to play the files, complete the following procedure: Start Windows Media Player.
-Select all the files in the appropriate folder.
-Drag the files to the Windows Media Player playlist area.
+To enable the Windows Media Player to play the files, complete the following procedure: 1.
+Start Windows Media Player.
+2. Select all the files in the appropriate folder.
+3. Drag the files to the Windows Media Player playlist area.
 Client Security does not work properly for a user enrolled in UVM Action The enrolled client user might have changed his Windows user name.
 If that occurs, all Client Security functionality is lost.
 Re-enroll the new user name in UVM and request all new credentials.
-Note: In Windows XP, users enrolled in UVM changed will not be recognized by UVM.
-This name was changed prior to installing Client So Problems reading encrypted e-mail using Outlook Express Action Encrypted e-mail cannot be decrypted because of the differences in encryption strengths of the Web browsers used by the sender and recipient.
+Note: In Windows XP, user previously had their Windo will not be recognized by U even if the Windows user r installing Client Security Sc rs enrolled in UVM that wes user name changed JVM.
+This limitation occurs name was changed prior to oftware.
+Problems reading encrypted e-mail using Outlook Express Action

+[ Problem Symptom Possible Solution Encrypted e-mail cannot be decrypted because of the differences in encryption strengths of the Web browsers used by the sender and recipient.
 Note: To use 128-bit Web browsers with Client Security Software, the IBM embedded Security Chip must support 256-bit encryption.
 If the IBM embedded Security Chip supports 56-bit encryption, you must use a 40-bit Web browser.
-You can find out the encryption strength provided by Client Security Software in the Administrator Utility.
-Verify the following: The encryption strength for the Web browser that the sender uses is compatible with the encryption strength of the Web browser that the recipient uses.
+You can find out the encryption strength provided by Client Security Software in the Verify the following: The encryption strength for the Web browser that the sender uses is compatible with the encryption strength of the Web browser that the recipient uses.
 The encryption strength for the Web browser is compatible with the encryption strength provided by the firmware of Client Security Software.
-Problems using a certificate from an address that has multiple certificates associated with it Action
+Problems using a certificate from an address that has multiple certificates associated with it Action Outlook Express can list multiple certificates associated with a single e-mail address and some of those certificates can become invalid.
+A certificate can become invalid if the private key associated with the certificate no longer exists on the IBM embedded Security Chip of the sender's computer where the certificate was generated.
+Ask the recipient to resend his digital certificate; then select that certificate in the address book for Outlook Express.
+Failure message when trying to digitally sign an e-mail message Action If the composer of an e-mail message tries to digitally sign an e-mail message when the composer does not yet have a certificate associated with his or her e-mail account, an error message displays.
+Use the security settings in Outlook Express to specify a certificate to be associated with the user account.
+See the documentation provided for Outlook Express for more information.